Icinga/icinga2/doc/4-monitoring-remote-systems.md

 * Let Icinga 2 distribute the load amongst all available nodes.

 That way all remote check instances will receive the same configuration but only execute their part.
-The central instance can also execute checks, but you may also disable the `Checker` feature.
+The central instance located in the `master` zone can also execute checks, but you may also disable the `Checker` feature.

-    conf.d/
-      templates/
     zones.d/
-      central/
+      global-templates/
+      master/
       checker/

 If you are planning to have some checks executed by a specific set of checker nodes